 Travelon Crossbody Bags

 The community mentioned Travelon many times as the go-to brand for travel bags.
-The brand carries a wide array of bags and travel accessories for women and men with a variety of security features.
+The brand carries a wide array of bags and travel accessories for women and men with various security features.

-All Travelon’s Anti-Theft bags feature slash-resistant body panels and straps, zipper locks for each compartment of a bag, and RFID blocking technology.
-With these features, you know you are safe from slash-and-grab thieves, pickpockets, and electronic identity theft.
+All Travelon’s Anti-Theft bags feature slash-resistant body panels and straps, zipper locks for each compartment, and RFID blocking technology.
+You know you are safe from slash-and-grab thieves, pickpockets, and electronic identity theft with these features.

 Besides great security features, these bags each have at least one water bottle compartment and are made with durable, water-resistant polyester material.